EliAndrewC/l7r/rules/04-schools.md

 You get a free raise on all attack rolls.

 **Third Dan:**
 Each adventure you get 2X free raises, where X is equal to your precepts skill, which may be applied to the following rolls: history, law, precepts, wound checks, and attack.
 You may not spend more than X of these free raises on a single roll.
 These free raises may also be applied to action dice at any time, lowering a single die by 5 phases.

 **Fourth Dan:**
 Raise your current and maximum rank in a non-Void ring of your choice by 1.
 Raising this Ring now costs 5 fewer XP.
 Failed parry attempts do not lower your rolled damage dice.

 **Fifth Dan:**
 Once per round after you have been attacked but before damage is rolled, you may spend an action die from any phase to attack your attacker.
 If your attack roll is at least as high as your attacker's then the attack against you is canceled; your attack continues and you hit/miss and roll damage as normal.

 ## Courtier School

 Within each Clan are several great Families, each of which is divided into noble Houses, each of which contains numerous proud lineages which serve their daimyo by filling hundreds of government positions.
 Personal relationships are the glue that hold this system together, which would collapse without constant communication and cooperation.
 Many samurai therefore serve by taking up the pen instead of the katana, whether in a government post or simply in keeping their own lineage informed and well-connected.
-However, most courtiers still take seriously their duties as samurai (“those who make war”), and train hard to be capable of defending their domain with the wakizashi when the pen fails.
+However, most courtiers still take seriously their duties as samurai ("those who make war"), and train hard to be capable of defending their domain with the wakizashi when the pen fails.

 **School Ring:**
 Air

 **School Knacks:**
-* discern Honor
+- discern Honor
-* oppose social
+- oppose social
-* worldliness
+- worldliness

 **Special Ability:**
 Add your Air to all attack and damage rolls.